adhocmaster/carla-jaywalker-experiments/README.md

 # Running experiments

 There are three ways experiments can be run, based on scenarios, and based on the research settings.
 Research settings are more useful for pedestrian behavior modeling and the scenarios are useful for ego vehicle modeling.
 Leaderboard scenarios are for evaluation.
+All experiments are in the scripts folder.
+Navigate to *scripts" folder and run the following commands.

 ```
 python r1v1-default.py --max_ticks=500
 ```